-The Sub-Fund uses the benchmark for the calculation of the Performance Fee and performance comparison purposes.
+The Sub-Fund uses the benchmarks depending on the currency in which each share class is denominated, for the calculation of the Performance Fee and performance comparison purposes.

 The Sub-Fund is actively managed.
 This means the Management Company is taking investment decisions with the intention of achieving the Sub-Fund's investment objective; this may include decisions regarding asset selection and overall level of exposure to the market.
 The Management Company is not in any way constrained by the benchmark in its portfolio positioning.
 The deviation from the benchmark may be complete or significant.